 If you think Google SEO will be worth the money for your listings, the next question that comes to mind is how to get started.

 There are two ways to optimize your Amazon products for Google organic traffic.
+You either do it yourself or hire an expert.

-1. Do it yourself: If you don’t have a good budget or the revenue isn’t good, you can start optimizing your Amazon products for Google yourself.
+If you don’t have a good budget or the revenue isn’t good, you can start optimizing your Amazon products for Google yourself.

 As said earlier, the path is almost the same as you optimized it for Amazon, with some key differences.
+In Google SEO, there are three pillars:

 How to hire an SEO consultant for Amazon listings?